bob-anderson-ok/adv2reader/README.md

 adv2reader
 ==========

-This package provides a 'reader' for .adv files.
+This package provides a 'reader' for .adv (AstroDigitalVideo) files.

 The specification for Astro Digital Video files can be found at: <http://www.astrodigitalvideoformat.org/spec.html>